Ircama/construct-gallery/README.md

 )
 ```

-Press "Reload construct module" in *construct_gallery*.
+Press "Reload construct module" in *construct-gallery*.
+You will see the pdated structure.

-Past the following bytes to the the central hex column of *construct_gallery*:
+Past the following bytes to the the central hex panel of *construct-gallery*:

 ```
 02 08 0c 70 08 0d de 08 0e 4c 09 0f ba 09 10
 ```

+You will see the appropriately parsed data in the right panel of *construct-gallery*.

+Select the bytes in the central panel

 Notice that, when using [tunnels](https://construct.readthedocs.io/en/latest/api/adapters.html#construct.ExprAdapter), you also need to [declare the adapter](https://github.com/timrid/construct-editor/blob/b4c63dcea1a057cbcc7106b2d58c8bb4d8503e3b/construct_editor/core/custom.py#L53) for correct rendering in *construct_editor*.

 ## Advanced usage

-Other than the previously described basic sample, *construct_gallery*  offers advanced modes that allow you to predefine a gallery of samples with different formats and options.
+Other than the previously described basic sample, *construct-gallery*  offers advanced modes that allow you to predefine a gallery of samples with different formats and options.

-Specifically, *construct_gallery* is able to read two kinds of formats inside the Python program:
+Specifically, *construct-gallery* is able to read two kinds of formats inside the Python program:

 - a basic format, consisting of a single gallery element (the one previously mentioned):